What is Quiet and Not Eating?

 Many times, fever and vomiting accompany a loss of appetite and lethargic behaviors.
 These additional symptoms are usually associated with an infectious disease caused by bacteria, viruses, fungi, or parasitic infestations.
 Some infectious disease, like the parvovirus, are life-threatening and require immediate medical attention.

 Diabetes can affect any dog at any age though it is seen more often in aging, overweight dogs, and unspayed females.
 While the early signs of diabetes include an increased appetite and weight loss, advanced symptoms may be a decrease in appetite as well as depression.
+Dogs have an insatiable thirst and will urinate more.
+Weight loss is common in advanced diabetes.
 Unfortunately, there is no cure for diabetes, but with proper care, you can manage your dog’s disease.

 Addison’s disease is the failure of the adrenal glands to produce the necessary hormones the body needs to sustain healthy organ and system functions.
-The causes of this disease are largely unknown but may result from a metastatic tumor, hemorrhages, or drugs that inhibit adrenal enzymes.
-Addison’s disease may also affect any breed at any age, but breeds such as Standard Poodles, West Highland Terriers, Great Danes, Bearded Collies, Portuguese Water Dogs, Nova Scotia Duck Tolling Retrievers, and Soft Coated Wheaten Terriers are predisposed to developing the disease.
+The causes of this disease are largely unknown but may result from a metastatic tumor or drugs that inhibit adrenal enzymes.
+Addison’s disease may affect any breed at any age, but breeds such as Standard Poodles, West Highland Terriers, Great Danes, Bearded Collies, Portuguese Water Dogs, Nova Scotia Duck Tolling Retrievers, and Soft Coated Wheaten Terriers are predisposed to developing the disease.
+Signs can wax and wane and can be quite subtle.
+You may also notice your dog has infrequent vomiting, shaking and diarrhoea.

 Infectious diseases, such as parvovirus and coronavirus, which usually affect younger dogs and dogs that are around multiple other dogs, are diagnosed by performing a physical examination and confirmed with a fecal test.
 Infectious diseases are highly contagious, so you will have to isolate your ill dog from others.
 Your dog will also need access to fresh water and clean bedding.
-Dehydration is a serious condition that may manifest with infectious disease and keeping your dog’s environment clean is equally important.
+Dehydration is a serious condition that may manifest with infectious disease and providing ample fresh water and food containing moisture (such as canned food) is important.

-If your dog’s loss of appetite and lethargic behaviors are due to diabetes, you can manage your dog’s symptoms and reduce the adverse side effects associated with the disease.
+If your dog’s loss of appetite and lethargic behaviors are due to advanced diabetes, you can manage your dog’s symptoms and reduce the adverse side effects associated with the disease.
+If at the point of refusing food, your dog will need to be hospitalised and stabilised.
 With the help of your veterinarian, you can develop a diet that will support living with diabetes.
-Consistent exercise, though at a moderate level, is also critical for the care of a dog with diabetes.
-In more advanced cases, your dog will require daily insulin injections.
+Consistent exercise, though at a moderate level, is also critical for the care of a dog with diabetes, once recovered from their acute event.
+Most dogs will require daily insulin injections.
 Monitoring your dog’s health and making regular visits to your veterinarian will ensure your dog’s health plan is optimized for his condition.

 Other diseases, such as Addison’s disease, may be diagnosed during an acute crisis.
 During an emergency event, your dog may be experiencing shock, and it critical for you get to him to the veterinarian’s office for stabilization.
 Your vet will perform a blood count and biochemistry test to determine the levels of potassium as well as any changes in other mineral and chemical levels.
 If your veterinarian suspects Addison’s disease, he will order an adrenocorticotropic hormone (ACTH) stimulation test to measure the cortisol levels before and after the test to determine if the adrenal glands are functioning properly.